MySmile/mysmile/docs/source/Technical Specification/Content/Preferences.rst

    * - Image quality
      - 70
      - Global setting quality uploaded pictures.
 The picture quality is directly proportional to the size of the file.
 A value of 100 corresponds to the maximum quality.

+   * - Image autoscale
+     - True
+     - Global setting for autoscale uploaded pictures if its *width>333px*.
+Pictures will be scaled to *width=333px*.

    * - Theme
      - modern